Trading Standards Barristers

-At 187 Fleet Street, our barristers represent those facing alleged breaches of trading standards brought by local authorities and Government bodies, including the Department for Business, Innovation and Skills.
-Barristers at 187 Fleet are also regularly instructed to prosecute such cases on behalf of the above bodies.
+At 187 Chambers, our barristers represent those facing alleged breaches of trading standards brought by local authorities and Government bodies, including the Department for Business, Innovation and Skills.
+Barristers at 187 are also regularly instructed to prosecute such cases on behalf of the above bodies.

 We deal with all matters relating to Trading Standards Law, including offences under the Fraud Act 2006, The Consumer Protection from Unfair Trading Regulations 2008, The Trade Marks Act 1994 and the Food Safety Act 1990.

 We will provide advice at the earliest stages of investigation on:

 - Consumer protection